artynova/mediaworks/README.md

 # Mediaworks

-A [Hex Casting](https://github.com/gamma-delta/HexMod) addon with miscellaneous additions and quality-of-life improvements, aiming to diversify the Hex Casting experience while staying true to the base mod's theme.
+A [Hex Casting](https://github.com/gamma-delta/HexMod) addon with miscellaneous additions and quality-of-life improvements, aiming to diversify the Hex Casting experience.

+## License

+This project is licensed under the GNU Lesser General Public License v3.0.
+The license holders are:

+- Hunter
+- artynova

 ## Credits